-Additionally, a termination will result from a student being asked to leave the agency or receiving an "Unsatisfactory" in the first of a two-semester practica commitment based on the final evaluation average falling below a "3" and/or performance or professional competence issues.
+Additionally, a termination will result from a student being asked to leave the agency or receiving an "Unsatisfactory" for the practicum semester based on the final evaluation average falling below a "3" and/or performance or professional competence issues.
 Students are not to leave their practicum until they have discussed the situation with their Faculty Liaison.
-The Faculty Field Liaison will work with and gather information from the student and field instructor in order to determine the course of action.
+The Faculty Field Liaison will work with and gather information from the student and field instructor to determine the course of action.
 The courses of action may include placement of the student in a new field agency or with a new field instructor.
 If the situation involves issues of performance, professional competence, or ethical violations, then the termination could result in an "Unsatisfactory" grade for the practicum and/or referral to the Student Affairs Committee (see MSW Student Handbook for further details).
-In this case, the student would have to repeat the practicum and the 300 practicum hours required as well as the corresponding integrative seminar course.
+In this case, the student would have to repeat the practicum and the 300 practicum hours required.